Andrzej Jeż: Priestly ministry

 He worked as a priest and victor in the parishes in Krościenko nad Dunajcem from 1988 to 1991, and in Wierzchosławice from 1991 to 1993.
 In 2004 Jeż became a pastor of the parish of Saint Mary, the Queen of Poland, in Tarnów.
 At that time, he was dean of the Tarnów deanery and became a member of the diocesan council for the formation of clergy.
 In 2007 Jeż was transferred to the office of priest of the parish of St. Małgorzata in Nowy Sącz.
-In this position he became the dean of the deanery of Nowy Sącz, he became a member of the diocesan pastoral council, and was also appointed the canon canon and provost of the collegiate chapter in Nowy Sącz.
+In this position he became the dean of the deanery of Nowy Sącz, he became a member of the diocesan pastoral council, and was also appointed the canon and provost of the collegiate chapter in Nowy Sącz.

-In 1996 Jeż was appointed as a priest and professor at the Major Seminary in Tarnów, and from 1999 to 2007 he taught homiletics to seminarians of the diocese.
+In 1996 Jeż was appointed a priest and professor at the Major Seminary in Tarnów, and from 1999 to 2007 he taught homiletics to seminarians of the diocese.

 Ordination as bishop

 On 20 October 2009, Jeż was appointed by Pope Benedict XVI as auxiliary bishop of the Diocese of Tarnów, as well as the titular bishop of Tigillava.
 He was ordained a bishop on 28 September 2011 in the Cathedral Basilica of the Nativity of the Blessed Virgin Mary, with the consecrator being the former bishop of Tarnów, Wiktor Paweł Skworc, with the co-consecrators cardinal Stanisław Dziwisz, archbishop of Kraków, and Józef Kowalczyk, archbishop of Gniezno.
-Jeż choose "Ad Laudem Trinitatis Et Deiparae" (To the praise and the Holy Trinity) as his bishops motto.
+Jeż chose "Ad Laudem Trinitatis Et Deiparae" (To the praise and the Holy Trinity) as his bishop's motto.

 On 12 May 2012 Pope Benedict XVI appointed Jeż as the new bishop of Tarnów, succeeding the retiring Władysław Bobowski.
 He was officially installed as bishop in the Cathedral Basilica of the Nativity of the Blessed Virgin Mary on 15 June 2013.